 |5.||Canon SX730||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 |6.||Panasonic FT7||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |8.||Panasonic TZ90||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |11.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |13.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the FZ82 offers wifi support, while the G2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G2 was succeeded by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ82 Manual (free pdf) or the online Panasonic G2 Manual.
+Further information on the features and operation of the FZ82 and G2 can be found, respectively, in the Panasonic FZ82 Manual (free pdf) or the online Panasonic G2 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic FZ82 and the Panasonic G2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.